Divyanshu1Dubey/GAME/README.md

 # GAME
-simple game made by usong turbo c
+simple game made by using basics of C language in turbo c